Chapter 7: A Guide to Investigating an Apartment

-Ask your real estate agent the right questions about the neighbourhood, for example, as pertaining to “fit.”
-Can you live with the neighbourhood’s residents in terms of age demographics, culture, family orientations, religious affiliation, ethnicity, language, and politics?
-Some Israeli neighbourhoods, for instance, can be more accommodating to non-Hebrew speakers than others.
+Ask your real estate agent the right questions about the neighborhood, for example, as pertaining to “fit.”
+Can you live with the neighborhood’s residents in terms of age demographics, culture, family orientations, religious affiliation, ethnicity, language, and politics?
+Some Israeli neighborhoods, for instance, can be more accommodating to non-Hebrew speakers than others.
 Others are heavily populated with immigrants from certain parts of the world.
 In our experience, the significance of “fit” cannot be overestimated.

-Further questions relating to environment can relate to the socioeconomic condition of the neighbourhood, for example: if you have children, will the neighbourhood be a healthy environment for them?
+Further questions relating to the environment can relate to the socio-economic condition of the neighborhood, for example: if you have children, will the neighborhood be a healthy environment for them?
 Will it be, for you?
-It is recommended to ask a knowledgeable source about the neighbourhood’s ambiance both during daytime, and at night.
+It is recommended to ask a knowledgeable source about the neighborhood’s ambiance both during daytime and at night.

 Don’t forget that you will be physically living in the building just as much as the apartment itself.
 Therefore, you should devote close attention to the building’s maintenance levels.
 Investigate the continuity of fees paid for its upkeep by residents, and the motivation and commitment of the other tenants to keep the building in high maintenance.

 If possible, it is strongly recommended to ask a representative of the shared building (va’ad ha bayit) or a current resident or renter within the building, about relations between neighbors in the apartment building.
 Also check the condition of the courtyard, elevator, other open spaces, garbage disposal room, stairwell, and other areas.

 Besides for general impression, wetness, noise, plumbing, general maintenance, airflow, and electrical systems should be checked by a qualified professional before a contract is signed.
 If a renter currently inhabits the premises, you should request to view the renter’s contract.